Published on 21 Sep 2017 - Updated on 06 Feb 2020

+What’s your FTP solution?
 If you’re running own business, you want to be sure everything is working like a Swiss watch.
-And the widespread belief that self-help is the best help often leads to doing things yourself and even considering deploying an FTP server yourself with internal resources.
-If this sounds like you and you’ve chosen to implement FTP, keep reading to learn about the differences between in-house FTP and hosted FTP alternatives.
+The widespread belief that self-help is the best help often leads to doing things yourself and even considering deploying an FTP server yourself with internal resources.

-Well, the math is easy, minimum $3100 for hardware and services before you get to monthly fees for the Internet which range from $200 on up depending on your needs, variable electricity cost, and online backup storage fit to your needs.
-And, this list doesn’t account for keeping the server in a temperature controlled room.
+You’re looking at a minimum of $3100 for hardware and services before you even get started.
+Once you add on monthly fees – you’re looking at quite the expenditure.
+Keep in mind, this list doesn’t account for keeping the server in a temperature-controlled room.
 Because your FTP server will always be running and generating heat that can cause failures due to built up heat, particularly in the summertime.
 You’ll need to consider cooling depending on the server location and enclosure if there is one.
 If you have highly sensitive data on your FTP server, so should consider the security of the physical servers themselves.

 When you start building your in-house FTP server, you become responsible for everything.
 Let’s repeat that critical point; you become responsible for EVERYTHING.
-You have to purchase the hardware, choose the operating system, map your software needs, configure, deploy, and hope that everything is working properly after your setup.
-All these things require a huge amount of time, effort, and technical skill.
-From time to time you’ll need to upgrade hardware to keep up with expanding business needs like more concurrent users, or resource requirements like purchasing new software.
+You have to purchase the hardware, choose and maintain the operating system, map your software needs, configure, deploy, and hope that everything is working properly after your setup.
+All these things require a huge amount of time, effort, and technical skills.
+From time to time you’ll need to upgrade hardware to keep up with expanding business needs.
+This includes needing more concurrent users, or resource requirements like purchasing new software.

 With a hosted FTP solution, you are responsible for fixing any and all problems.
 As new bottlenecks and issues arise, you or your technical team have to make sure that everything on the server is running smoothly and updated.
 If you’ve decided to deploy internally, do you have a rescue plan when your FTP server goes down?
 Or what if your server gets hacked?

 Of course, your business can run its physical FTP server, but nowadays the majority will have neither the adequate budget nor the internal knowledge to do this successfully on their own.
 Don’t take on this headache if you don’t have to; you can choose an alternative like a hosted FTP service such as ExaVault.
-With it, you can replace your expensive to maintain in-house FTP server infrastructure with a secure managed service with highly professional support.
+With hosted FTP, you can replace your expensive to maintain in-house FTP server infrastructure.
+ExaVault is a secure managed service with highly professional support.

 Benefits of using ExaVault’s hosted FTP service:

 Running your FTP needs with ExaVault unburdens you from complicated IT processes that spend your time, money, and human resources.
-Go to ExaVault’s hosted FTP page and start your free trial today.
+Go to ExaVault’s hosted FTP page for more information and start your free trial today.
 You work on your business, and we’ll work on your FTP needs.